sormuras/bach/.bach/README.md

 ## Directory `.bach/bin`

-The `.bach/bin` directory contains scripts and modules used to build modular Java projects.
+The `.bach/bin` directory contains files used to bootstrap, initialize, reset, and start Bach.

-### Scripts
+- `bach`: Start script for Linux and macOS

-- `bach`: Launch script for Linux and MacOS
+- `bach.bat`: Start script for Windows
-- `bach.bat`: Launch script for Windows
+- `bach.java`: Single-file source-code Java program used to bootstrap, initialize, reset, and start Bach

 ### Modules